Economic participation

 DES is a program funded by the Australian Government that aims to assist jobseekers with disability, injury or health conditions to prepare for, find and keep a job in the open labour market.
 The program assists with maintaining employment by providing employment support for at least 52 weeks.

-The desired key system outcome for this measure is that DES supports people with disability to find and maintain employment.
 The measure was intended to track the number of people supported to achieve at least 12 months employment at their work capacity in DES.
+Measure wording has been revised in this report to reflect available data more accurately (see Appendix B: List of measures).

-• number of valid 52-week full outcome claims for employment in the 12-month period for people with disability.
+• Number of valid 52-week full outcome claims for employment in the 12-month period for people with disability.

 System measure: Number of valid 52-week full outcome claims for employment in the 12‑month period for people with disability